Chapter 5 R Coding Basics

 ## 6 3

 Note that read.csv() requires us to specify the file name, but in the above example we prefixed our file name with "data/2018...".
-This is because the .csv file we want to open is stored in the data sub-folder.
+This is because the .csv file we want to open is stored in the data subfolder.
 By specifying this in the prefix, we tell read.csv() to first go to the data sub folder in the working directory and then search for and open the specified data file.

 What we’ve done above is called relative referencing and it’s a huge benefit of projects.
 The actual data file is stored somewhere on your computer in a folder like "C:/User/Your_name/Documents/School/Undergrad/Second_Year/R4EnvChemTemplate/data/2018-01-01_60430_Toronto_ON.csv".
 If we weren’t in a project, this is what you’d need to type to open your file, but since we’re working in the project, R assumes the long part, and begins searching for files inside the project folder.
 Hence, why we only need "data/2018...".
-Not only is this much simpler to type, and but it makes sharing your work with colleagues, TAs, and Profs (and yourself!) much easier.
+Not only is this much simpler to type, and but it makes sharing your work with colleagues, TAs, and instructors (and yourself!) much easier.
 In other words, if you wanted to share your code, you would send the entire project folder (code & data) and the receiver could open it and run it as is.

 R has several other data structures.
 They aren’t as frequently used, but it’s worth being aware of their existence.
 Other structures include: